DHTMLX/scheduler-docs/data/pdf_v4.md

 ~~~

-As a result, there will be a new file saved, with the name "debug_xxxxx.xml".
+As a result, there will be a new file saved.
+It will be called like "debug_xxxxx.xml".
 Please, send it with the related error report.

 @index: